How Two Grandmillennial Gals Tackled a Baby Boy’s Nursery

 Our Design Approach

-We knew we wanted the space to be blue in nature and punctuating it with various textures along with adding in neutral pieces ensured a dimensional feel.
+We knew we wanted the space to be blue and white in nature and punctuating it with various textures along with adding in neutral pieces ensured a dimensional feel.

 The glider, which was in Elle’s nursery, was recovered and a pretty tape was added to make it feel fresh.
 The crib is something I’ve had my eye on for years and transitions to a toddler bed.